-In the beginning stages of alcoholism, the individual has not consumed alcohol.
-Therefore, they exhibit no signs of abuse.
-Those who develop drug or alcohol dependencies often display other types of addictive behavior prior to becoming an alcoholic.
+Those who develop a drug or alcohol addiction often display other types of addictive behavior prior to becoming an alcoholic.
 As alcohol consumption begins, there is no alcoholic behavior observed.
 Alcohol consumption is typically one to two drinks daily.
-The body begins to develop a tolerance for the alcohol, and the individual may be able to function with very little side effects after drinking substantial amounts.
-This is followed by high risk use.
+The body begins to develop a tolerance for alcohol, and the individual may be able to function with very little side effects.
+This is followed by high-risk use.
 He or she begins to develop the first signs of abuse.
 Non-social drinking is frequent and the consumption increases.
 Drinking often results in poor choices that endanger the alcoholic and those around them.

 Start Your Journey to Recovery with Northbound